giacomoguiulfo/libft/README.md

 | ft_lstiter    | void ft_lstiter(t_list \*lst, void (\*f)(t_list \*elem)) |Iterates a list and applies f() to each node|
 | ft_lstmap     | t_list \*ft_lstmap(t_list \*lst, t_list \*(\*f)(t_list \*elem)) |Iterates a list and applies f() to each node to create a new list|

+## Extra functions

+Notes:

+- The term 'fresh' means that there was space allocated in memory.